U.S. Employer's Guide to Hiring International Students

 Overview

 Most international students who are neither US Citizens nor Permanent Residents enroll in academic programs under one of two non-immigrant student immigration statuses, F-1 or J-1.
-Since the majority of international students maintain F-1 student status, the focus of this guide will be on how to hire an F-1 student.
+Since the majority of international students are on F-1 status, the focus of this guide will be on how to hire an F-1 student.

 Please note that a Social Security Number alone is not sufficient proof of work authorization for international students.
-It is critical that employers confirm an international student’s work authorization prior to employment start date to prevent any liability for the student and the employer in the future.
+It is critical that employers confirm that the student has received a work authorization from the International Center (CPT) or the USCIS (OPT) prior to the employment start date to prevent any liability for the student and the employer in the future.
 All employees must complete their I-9 process at the time employment begins.

 Internship